Cash flow problems put your company at risk.

 Conditions that can impact your cash flow include:

 - A fall in sales or a decline in gross profit margins.
 This could be a result of changing economic conditions (such as the most recent global financial crisis), increased competition, or a drop in demand for your product or service.

 - Using a negative cash flow business model.
 You offer customers or clients credit terms of anywhere from 30 days to 90 days (or longer).

 - Having excessive debt

 - Having inadequate stock or credit and debtor management.

 Your cash flow problems can be due to any of the following:

-- Too much stock: Every dollar you have in inventory is a dollar you don’t have in cash.
+Too much stock Every dollar or pound you have in inventory is a dollar or pound you don’t have in cash.